 A credit check will be performed during the application process.
 If you have an adverse credit history, you may be able to obtain a suitable endorser allowing you to obtain the loan.
 The endorser cannot be the child on whose behalf you are borrowing.

-Please note: Federal Loans are only available to students who have a physical presence at the University (therefore, Distance Learning programs are not eligible).
+Federal Loans are only available for students who have a physical presence at the University (Distance Learning programs are ineligible, but you may be considered for a Private Loan).

-For more information, visit who is eligible for a loan.
+For more information about general eligbility criteria, please visit who is eligible for a loan.

 Interest rates for Federal Loans